 There was therefore some surprise when the 27-year-old joined Tianjin Quanjian in China for just £17million in January 2017, with many fans believing their club had missed out on a bargain.

-Witsel didn’t last long in China, moving back to Europe with Borussia Dortmund in summer 2018, where he still remains a technical force in the middle of the park.
+Witsel didn’t last long in China, moving back to Europe with Borussia Dortmund in summer 2018.
+He’s now at Atletico Madrid.